Ines-ouhichi/DataStreaming/README.md

 # **Data Streaming Project**
+## Streaming with Flink

+This project is a streaming data processing application built with Apache Flink that fetches SpaceX launch events from the SpaceX API, processes the data, and prints the raw events.
+The main components include a LaunchEvent case class, a custom timestamp assigner (LaunchTimestampAssigner), and a source function (SpaceXApiSource) to fetch and parse SpaceX launches.

+## Prerequisites

+Ensure you have the following installed:

+- IntelliJ IDEA with Scala plugin
+- Apache Flink dependencies added to your project (as specified in pom.xml)

+## How to Run

+1. *Setup Project:*
+   - Open IntelliJ IDEA.
+   - Clone this repository.
+   - Refresh the project to download the dependencies.

+2. *Run the Application:*
+   - Locate the AverageSpaceXLaunches class containing the main method.
+   - Right-click on the file or the main method and select "Run AverageSpaceXLaunches."

+3. *View Output:*
+   - The application prints raw SpaceX launch events to the console.

+4. *CSV Output:*
+   - The CsvLaunchEventSink class appends launch events to a CSV file .
+Check the file path specified in the filePath variable to verify the CSV file is being created and updated.

+## Code Overview

+- SpaceXApiSource: Fetches SpaceX launch events from an API source.
+- LaunchTimestampAssigner: Assigns timestamps and watermarks to the launch events.
+- CsvLaunchEventSink: Appends launch events to a CSV file.

+The application is currently configured to print raw events.

 ## Visualization with Python: FuncAnimation in Matplotlib

 The `plot.py` script generates an animated plot visualizing the launch frequency of SpaceX missions over the years.
 The script reads data from the CSV file (`spaceXLaunches.csv`) which is located in the same directory as the script, and then uses the Pandas and Matplotlib libraries to create a dynamic plot.